Pix3lProphet/helloworld/README.md

-Hello there, this is Pixel Prophet, the revelator, the precher of the primordial code.
+Hello there, this is Pixel Prophet, the revelator, the preacher of the primordial code.